hatedabamboo/rds-migration-hands-on/README.md

 straightforward, some elements may go wrong and will require intensive troubleshooting.

+    Important!
+Some of the resources in AWS are available in one regions and not available in the others.
+For example, t2.micro instance may be unavailable in favour of t3.micro, as well as gp2 in favour of gp3.
+In order to keep costs to minimum, look for "Free tier" label next to resources available for free.

 ## Credits

 This hands-on lab has been prepared and tested by @hatedabamboo.